tanweer-mahdi/PyTorch-MemoryMapped-CrossValidaiton/README.md

 PyTorch's Dataset and Dataloader together make up a dynamic duo if you want to decouple your data loading script from the model training one.
 Dataset provides a clean way to load your data whereas Dataloader wraps an iterator around the dataset and provides easy batch access while training using Python's in built multiprocessing module.
 Dataloader intelligently batch-access the samples in the folder while dealing with filestream and other operations with _multiprocessing_.

 Most of the existing examples on how to create custom PyTorch datasets are primarily geared toward Computer Vision (CV) tasks.
 While really straighforward, these examples can be a little obscuring and off-putting for people who do not share that background.
-Below is, at best, a quick starter on how to create your custom datasets and interact with them using Dataloader
+The goal is, batch-access the dataset instead of loading the entire dataset in the RAM.
+This is especially handy when very large datasets are being used for training model (~50 GB).
+Below is, at best, a quick starter on how to create your custom datasets, use it to load data in memory-mapped mode and interact with them using Dataloader.

+A little background on memory mapping: Memory-mapped files are generally used for accessing small segments of large files on disk without storing the entire file in the RAM.
+However, memory-mapped files cannot be larger than 2GB on 32-bit system.
+I am not certain about the upper limit for 64-bit systems though.

 # Topics
 - [Fundamentals](#fundamentals)